 Explore the home from room to room, including the two original slave cabins that still stand on the grounds.
 Learn about the rich history of Hopsewee, its previous families as well as its current owners, the Beatties, and the enslaved who lived and worked on the plantation.
 During your visit, make sure to enjoy the mossy oaks and river vista.
 Afterwards, enjoy lunch or tea at River Oak Cottage, ranked as one of the state's top tea rooms.
+Dining reservations recommended.

-Tues.-Sat.
-11:15 am, 12:15 pm, 1:15 pm, 2:15 pm
+30 mins; Tues.-Sat.; 11:15 am, 12:15 pm, 1:15 pm, 2:15 pm

-Join historian Vennie Deas-Moore as we expand the narrative about the experience of the enslaved West Africans on this historic plantation as we expand the narrative to include their contributions to the wealth and influence of colonial South Carolina and how their knowledge, ingenuity, and labor helped build this nation.
+Join historian Vennie Deas-Moore as we expand the narrative about the experience of the enslaved West Africans on this historic plantation to include their contributions to the wealth and influence of colonial South Carolina and how their knowledge, ingenuity, and labor help to build this nation.

 Folklorist and cultural preservationist Deas-Moore is the 2020 winner of South Carolina’s 2020 Jean Laney Harris Folk Heritage Award recognizing the work of those in the state working to keep traditional arts alive.
 Her presentation focuses on the experience of the West African enslaved rice growers in the plantation’s rice fields.

 Sweetgrass baskets are a Lowcountry tradition brought by West African slaves.
 Handmade of tightly coiled grass, the baskets played an key role on plantations and today are prized for their artistry and cultural significance.
 Discover more about sweetgrass baskets and learn this unique craft in a hands-on class with instructor Vera Manigault.
 An eighth-generation weaver and Gullah descendant, Manigault is from Mount Pleasant, SC, one of the main areas where baskets are still made, and has been featured in national magazines and on television shows.
-Read more about her in an article about this important art form.

-Wednesdays at 5:00 pm
+50 minutes; Wednesdays at 5:00 pm

 Go back in time and experience Haunted Tales at Hopsewee Plantation, presenting stories of Author and storyteller Elizabeth Robertson Huntsinger.
 She’s given hundreds of programs on the history and ghostly legends of Georgetown County, as a Historical Interpreter for over 25 years.
 She has three books to date as author of Ghosts of Georgetown, More Ghosts of Georgetown, and Georgetown Mysteries and Legends, which you can buy in our gift shop or in our online shop.
 Arrive a little earlier for Wine by the River Wednesdays!
 Enjoy drinks and hors d’oeuvres as you browse the Hopsewee gift shop and get your book purchases signed by the authors.